Simon Jordan: Journalism

-Television and radio
+Media

 Aside from appearances in football-related programmes, Jordan's first major TV appearance was in early 2007, appearing in Fortune: Million Pound Giveaway for ITV along with fellow millionaires the Ann Summers managing director Jacqueline Gold (daughter of West Ham chairman David Gold; entrepreneur Duncan Bannatyne; MOBO Awards founder Kanya King; and former Conservative Member of Parliament-turned-novelist Jeffrey Archer).

+In 2017, Jordan appeared on episodes of the Sky Sports late night discussion show, The Debate.
 In May 2019, Jordan appeared on BBC's Question Time.

-In 2018, Jordan began a relationship with the sports broadcaster TalkSPORT, featuring on shows with Danny Kelly and being nominated for sports pundit of the year in 2019.
-In 2020 after the success of his appearances, he joined Jim White on one of Talksports flagship shows.
+In 2018, Jordan began a relationship with the sports broadcaster Talksport, featuring on shows with Danny Kelly and being nominated for sports pundit of the year in 2019.
+In 2020 after the success of his appearances, he joined Jim White on one of Talksport's flagship shows.
 As of 2022, he often appears with Danny Murphy and Martin Keown.

 Film production

 In 2006 Jordan part funded and executively produced Sweeney Todd, a film featuring Ray Winstone and Tom Hardy.

 In 2008, Jordan produced the film version of Telstar based on the play about the life of record producer Joe Meek.
 The film followed Jordan's production of the play of the same title at London's New Ambassadors Theatre.
 The film was solely funded by Jordan and featured Kevin Spacey, James Corden and JJ Feild.
-It was reasonably well-received by critics opening in 45 screens in the UK and selling releases in 32 countries.
+It was reasonably well received by critics opening in 45 screens in the UK and selling releases in 32 countries.